 There is a somewhat large supporting cast of grapes that go into Aline’s field blended wines, a result of the random plantings within the three hectares of vines she farms.
 The whites are Malvasia, Bastardo Branco, Formosa, and Poilta, while the reds are Negreda, Uva de Rei, Bastardo Preta (Trousseau), Moscatel Preta and Moscatel Roxo.
 The most important grapes to her wines are Negreda and Bastardo Preta (Trousseau) for the reds, and Malvasia for the white.
 Her rosé is a mixture of these red and white grapes.

-Bastardo Preta, not a very kind name for such a fabulous grape (preta means black, and you can probably figure out the meaning of the other), has many other names, but is most famously known as Trousseau in France’s Jura wine region.
-Keeping in mind that there are likely other biotypes of this grape with different properties, Aline’s vines produce small, light-colored berries, despite what the name suggests, and to add to the irony, the variety is known for its perfumed aromas and medium-colored wines, depending on the extraction level.
+Bastardo Preta, not a very kind name for such a fabulous grape (preta means black, and you can probably figure out the meaning of the other), has many other names, but is most famously known as Trousseau, from France’s Jura wine region.
+Keeping in mind that there are likely other biotypes of this grape with different properties, Aline’s vines produce small, lightly colored berries, despite what the name suggests, and to add to the irony, the variety is known for its perfumed aromas and medium-colored wines, depending on the extraction level.
 However, with most red grapes, substantial structure and color is possible if that’s what a producer wants, while others simply don’t have big tannins or acidity by nature.
-Most of Aline’s Bastardo Preta is grown on igneous and metamorphic rock-derived clay topsoil, which tends to impart more roundness and flesh to wines despite the delicate and thin-framed nature of her wine called Ciste, an equal blend of this grape with Negreda, in addition to a couple other varieties, including white grapes.
+Most of Aline’s Bastardo Preta is grown on igneous and metamorphic rock-derived clay topsoil, which commonly imparts more roundness and flesh despite her very lightly-hued wine called Ciste, an equal blend of this grape with Negreda, in addition to a couple other varieties, including a white.

 Menina d’uva Vineyards

-The neighboring subzone to the west, Valpaços (an evolved compound spelling of Vale de Paços), has a large variation of vineyard settings with a mixture of some on very flat areas and others on softer sloping hillsides with a high desert-like landscape.
-The range of vineyard altitude is between two hundred and five hundred and fifty meters.
+Valpaços (an evolved compound spelling of Vale de Paços) has a large variation of vineyard settings with a mixture of some on very flat areas and others on softer sloping hillsides with high desert landscape.
+The range of vineyard altitude is between two hundred and seven hundred meters.
 The area as a whole has a broad geological diversity typical of the area with most of the bedrock either igneous or metamorphic, the latter predominately quartzite and graphite schist.
-Like the majority of Trás-os-Montes, Valpaços most commonly produces sturdy, rustic wines, while a few others take a stab at international varieties with a more polished finish.
+Like the majority of Trás-os-Montes, Valpaços most commonly produces sturdy, rustic wines, while a few others take a stab at international varieties.

 From a geological perspective, depending on location, most vineyard bedrock and soil is igneous granite or granodiorite, and the all-star cast of metamorphic rocks: mostly schist, but also a lot of slate and gneiss.
 The real difference here is the locations.
 The steep, southerly- exposed barren granite hillsides where Arribas Wine Company’s vines overlook the Douro are quite the opposite of Menina d’uva.